-Of course, it’s not just the matter of picking one color and sticking to it.
+Of course, it’s not just a matter of picking one color and sticking to it.
 You need to create a scheme, and this is where color harmony theory can help.

-Color harmony deals with the combination of colors in a way that’s attractive to the eye.
+Color harmony deals with combining colors in a way that’s attractive to the eye.
 Lucky for us, the techniques for a more effective color harmony are based on the color wheel, so let’s roll it out again.

 There are many ways to mix colors, but some techniques are used more often than others:

 When you’ve picked your color scheme, the colors have to be balanced in a way that reflects what you want your customers to see and how you want them to react.
-Shifts in text-size and color notifies that something’s different and requires attention.
-Lighter and darker sections with textual information in a contrasting color automatically attract customers’ attention to what’s important.
+Shifts in text size and color notifies that something’s different and requires attention.
+Lighter and darker sections with textual information in contrasting colors automatically attract customers’ attention to what’s important.
 Research shows that customers are more likely to remember the things that stand out.

-Now that we’ve got all the technical jargon out of the way, it’s time to turn to color in ecommerce.
-According to Kissmetrics, color increases brand recognition by 80%, and this links directly to consumer confidence.
+Now that we’ve got all the technical jargon out of the way, it’s time to use color theory for your clothing brand.
+According to Kissmetrics, color increases brand recognition by 80%, directly linking to buyer confidence.
 Just think of Coca-Cola or Starbucks, and their colors immediately pop into mind.
 Kissmetrics also concluded that 52% of shoppers didn’t return to a website because of the overall aesthetic.